All resources

 This feature is really useful when dealing with incomplete data, as it allows for accurate analysis without needing to manually adjust for missing values.

 For example, let's consider the KPI performance data and calculate the average using both the AVERAGE and AVERAGEA functions.
-In this case, both functions will produce the same result when there are only blank cells, and no non-numerical data is involved.
+In this case, both functions will produce the same result when there are only empty cells, and no non-numerical data is involved.

 =AVERAGE(C3:C12)